Understanding Teenagers and Adolescents

 As with younger children, the best way to help your teen to regulate their behaviour is by role modelling your own emotional regulation.
 You have no doubt realised that this is not a time for scoring points.
 Trying to reason with an emotional and irrational adolescent rarely ends well.

 When you feel that emotions are escalating, it is a good idea to take “time out” for yourself.
 You could do this by suggesting “I just need to take a moment to think”.
-This will help bring your “thinking brain” back online, so you can respond rather than react.
+This will help bring your “thinking brain” back online, so you can respond to their behaviour rather than simply reacting.

 Deep “belly breathing” is another way to help calm yourself.
 Try placing one hand on your heart, and one on your belly, then focus on breathing deeply into your body.
 You should feel your lower hand rising as you breathe in.
 Exhale slowly, and repeat three or four times.
-Notice how you now start to feel more in balance.
+Notice how you now start to feel more emotionally balanced.

 Identify Your own Emotional Triggers